pali-english/pali-english.github.io/README.md

 would wear the robe stained in ocher,
 bereft of self-control and of truth:
 they are not worthy of the ocher robe.

+    Anikkasāvo kāsāvaṁ, yo vatthaṁ paridahissati:
+        Anikkasāvo: Not purged of stains, not free of impurities.
+        Kāsāvaṁ: Ocher, referring to the robe of a monk.
+        Yo: Who.
+        Vatthaṁ: Cloth, garment.
+        Paridahissati: Will wear, adorns.

+    Apeto damasaccena, na so kāsāvamarahati:
+        Apeto: Lacking, devoid of, bereft of.
+        Dama: Self-control, discipline.
+        Sacca: Truth, honesty.
+        Ena: With (suffix, making 'damasacca' into 'damasaccena').
+        Na: Not.
+        So: He.
+        Kāsāvam: Ocher robe.
+        Arahati: Deserves, is worthy of.

 Yo ca vantakasāvassa,
 sīlesu susamāhito;